Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 Due to Fedora Atomic's immutable nature, we will need to use a "trick" to get the drivers correctly working with Secure Boot.
 Thanks to CheariX for providing the fix to everyone: https://github.com/CheariX/silverblue-akmods-keys

-The beauty of Atomic is the possibility to revert if anything gets messed up!
+With Atomic, you can revert easily if anything gets messed up!
 Please check the official Fedora documentation to learn how you can do so: https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/

+Sway users need to perform two extra steps, one is listed in "Identify your system" above and the other is below when adding the kernel arguments.
+[Notes provided by shdwpunk].

 ## 1. Preparation